University of Staffordshire

 In addition to the research assignments listed above, trainees will complete across the three years:

-The degree of Professional Doctorate in Clinical Psychology is awarded by Staffordshire University after successful completion of the course.
+The degree of Professional Doctorate in Clinical Psychology is awarded by the University of Staffordshire after successful completion of the course.

 There is no Aegrotat award.